b-e-p/bep/README.md

 ## To install bep:

 Bep relies only on the python standard library and supports python >= 2.7.
+Just clone/download the repo to wherever you want and then...

 If you want to install Bep system-wide (the not recommended way):